causalens/dara/docs/quickstart.md

         -  eda.py
 ```

-Now you can begin using Bokeh plots by wrapping any plot in the `dara.components.plotting.bokeh.bokeh.Bokeh` wrapper component provided by the extension.
+Now you can begin using Bokeh plots by wrapping any plot in the `dara.components.plotting.bokeh.Bokeh` wrapper component provided by the extension.
 You can use any plot of choice but this example will use a scatter plot to show the relationship between two variables.
 It will stratify the scatter plot by the target, species.

 ```python title=pages/eda.py
 from bokeh.plotting import figure